vcoutasso/bfi-rs/README.md

 ## Implementation details

-- Wrapping overflow behavior
+- Wrapping integer overflow behavior
-- Reserved memory is static and constituted of an vector and each cell holds 1 byte of data
+- Reserved memory is static and constituted of an vector where each cell holds 1 byte of data
 - The current implementation of loops is naive and does not handle nested loops

 ## License